stefvhuynh/redux-patterns/README.md

 presentational layer.
 Selectors should have knowledge of the state tree and component props.

 Actions act as the communication channel between your containers and reducers.
-Depending on the paradigm you go with, actions will have knowledge of the containers _or_ the reducers, not both.
+Depending on the pattern you go with, actions will have knowledge of the containers _or_ the reducers, not both.

 ## Reducers and State